Harukine/Software-Architecture-CSharp10-Dotnet6/ch07/README.md

 - Inside the MainDbContext class, we will add properties for each collection that represents a mapped database table.
 The mapping configuration will be defined within the OnModelCreating method using the ModelBuilder object.
 - To continue the configuration, we create entity classes for each database table, which are referred to as entities.
 These entity classes are placed in the Models folder of the project.

+### Defining DB entities
+- Create an entity class called Destination to represent the rows of the location database table.
+The Destination class includes properties such as Id, Name, Country, and Description, which map to the corresponding DB fields.
+We apply attributes like MaxLength and Required to specify length limits and mandatory fields.
+- Since the Destination entity is connected to the Package entity through a one-to-many relationship, it includes a collection property called Packages to refer to the related packages.
+The Destination class is placed in the Models folder and is decorated with appropriate attributes.
+- Define the Package entity class, which represents the travel packages table.
+It includes properties such as Id, Name, Description, Price, DurationInDays, StartValidityDate, EndValidityDate, MyDestination, and DestinationId.
+We apply attributes to specify length limits and define the foreign key relationship with the Destination entity.
+- The DestinationId property acts as the external key for the one-to-many relationship between packages and destinations.
+By explicitly representing the foreign key, we can simplify update operations and queries.